 Let’s start with an example of a product catalog.

-If you look at Ikea’s product catalogs, you will find all kinds of information about their products, such as prices, sizes, design inspiration, and so on.
-Why is this important?
+If you look at Ikea’s product catalogs, you will find all kinds of information about their products, such as prices, sizes, design inspiration, etc. Why is this important?
 Because with a single click, you may access a wealth of information.

 But let’s see how to create one from scratch.

-First of all, let’s assume that you are planning to build an online store with WordPress.
+First of all, let’s assume that you plan to build an online store with WordPress.
 Or that you already have one and intend to create yourself a product catalog.
-Then, let’s see how you can achieve this without being a code warrior nor a guru website developer.
+Then, let’s see how you can achieve this without being a code warrior or a guru website developer.

 Getting Started With WordPress Product Catalog